 Name Give the camera a descriptive name, so as to make it easily identifiable in a list.
 Covert CathexisVision gives the option to create a covert camera.
 There is a difference between a camera being covert, and a user not having access to it.
-Covert A Access Level Defined Camera will only be present in the Resources List of an Administrator access level that has been granted this camera. r, or an L Camera will still appear in the Resources ist of lower login levels, but these levels will not be able to view the feed.
-Device Information This will be a list of all the relevant information, pertaining to the device itself.
-It can be see underneath the image preview.
-Live Preview H264_CAT 1280x800 3.20 Mbps Paused H264_CAT 1280x800 3.20 Mbps chosen.
-To pla played is a frame grab from the video feed by the live preview click on: e image, click on:
+Covert Access Level Defined Camera will only be present in the e Camera will still appear in the Resources Resources List of an Administrato r, or an List of lower login levels, but these levels access level that has been grante d access to will not be able to view the feed. this camera.
+Device This will be a list of all the relevant information, pertaining to the device itself.
+It can be seen Information underneath the image preview.
+Live Preview ew H264_CAT 1280x800 3.20 Mbps The image displayed is a frame grab from the video displayed is a frame grab from the video feed Paused H264_CAT 1280x800 3.20 Mbps chosen.
+To play the live preview click on: 🚨 To enlarge the image, click on: 🛂